vinnAnony/lara-graphql/README.md

 This is a GraphQL-Powered Laravel API.
 Built with the help of [Laravel GraphQL](https://github.com/rebing/graphql-laravel).

-It is a mini-project that one can use to upload document files to either local storage or AWS S3 bucket.
+It is a mini-project that one can use to upload document files to local storage or AWS S3 bucket.

+If you choose to upload to both locations, it will store the AWS url in the database.

 Front-end built with [Tailwind CSS](https://tailwindcss.com/) and [Vue.js](https://vuejs.org/)